ARandomSoul/dance-monkey/README.md

-Designed for personal use as a local only PGP decryption.
+The html file was designed for personal use as a local only PGP decryption.
+Both files are meant to be in a folder together.
 Can be tweaked to be updated if required.
 Recommended to run with internet connection off or blocked.
+The PGP file was acquired from https://openpgpjs.org/.